 The process by which a governmental agency grants a time-limited status on a registry, often determined by specific requirements (e.g., experience, education, and/or examination), and often authorize those individuals to practice—similar to licensure.

-Register—
+Registery—

 A listing of practitioners maintained by a governmental agency that includes specific information that may be publicly available.
-Also known as a “roster.”

 Regulatory Board—